 #3 Go Ice Skating

 Ice skating conditions are superb right now!
-It’s cold in the morning and warms up nicely by mid-day making it a great afternoon activity or evening activity.
-There are two local rinks that rent skates, click the links to get all the information including prices and hours of operation – Truckee Regional Park and Northstar.
+It’s cold in the morning and warms up nicely by mid-day, making it a great afternoon activity or evening activity.
+There are two local rinks that rent skates.
+Click the following links to get all the information including prices and hours of operation – Truckee Regional Park and Northstar.

-If you’ve got your own skates there are other spots to explore although current conditions are always changing so use your best judgement before going out on the ice.
-A few spots to consider are Prosser Reservoir and Cold Stream Canyon or stop by the shop for more up to date information.
+If you’ve got your own skates there are other spots to explore although, conditions are always changing so use your best judgement before going out on the ice.
+A few spots to consider are Prosser Reservoir and Cold Stream Canyon, or stop by the shop for more up-to-date information.

 #4 – Mid-Winter Disc Golf

-Most of the disc golf courses in Tahoe are pretty clear because they’ve had so much time to dry outsince our last storm, and most people are in a different mindset this time of year (hence this post’s timely relevance), so you should have the courses pretty much to yourself.
-Grab a brightly colored disc driver, or just don’t use white around what remains of snow patches and try to finish your game before the early winter sunset, and you’ll be stoked to get out and play a few rounds.
+Most of the disc golf courses in Tahoe are pretty clear because they’ve had so much time to dry out since our last storm, and most people are in a different mindset this time of year (hence this post’s timely relevance), so you should have the courses pretty much to yourself.
+Grab a brightly colored disc driver, or just don’t use white around what remains of snow patches, and try to finish your game before the early winter sunset.
 We’ve been selling a fair amount of discs lately, to both locals and visitors, and there’s no wonder why.
-It’s such a great pastime!
-Hang with your buds, get the dogs out to play, and practice your game so you’re spot-on when summer arrives.
+It’s such a great pastime.
+Hang with your friends, get the dogs out to play, and practice your game so you’re spot-on when summer arrives.